FOREX-Dollar falls against yen after Japan stops short of extra QE

 By Sam Forgione

-NEW YORK, Dec 18 The U.S. dollar tumbled against the yen on Friday after the Bank of Japan tweaked its monthly asset-purchase program in a way that traders viewed as minor, suggesting that the central bank may not ease policy as much as expected.
+NEW YORK, Dec 18 The U.S. dollar tumbled against the Japanese yen on Friday after the Bank of Japan merely tweaked its monthly asset-purchase program, suggesting to traders that the central bank may not ease policy as much as expected.

+The BoJ set up a program to buy exchange-traded funds, extend the maturity of bonds it owns to around 12 years and increase purchases of risky assets.
+Analysts said, however, that the move was minor and did not amount to a significant change to the bank's stimulus.

-The dollar has gained against the yen this year on the view that the Federal Reserve's tilt toward higher rates and the BoJ's path of more potential stimulus would support the greenback since it would drive more investment flows into higher-yielding U.S. assets.
+The dollar has gained against the yen in recent months on the view that the Federal Reserve's path of raising interest rates and the BoJ's path of more potential stimulus would support the greenback since it would drive more investment flows into higher-yielding U.S. assets.

-"The fact that when they do something, they do very little, shows that they are not really willing to step up monetary easing," said Jose Wynne, global head of FX research at Barclays in New York, in reference to the BoJ's move.
+"What (the BoJ) did was tame, and arguably worse than nothing, as it shows a weak hand," said Jens Nordvig, global head of FX strategy at Nomura in New York.
+"It suggests the BoJ is out of ammunition, and will not be able to deliver anything meaningful going forward."

+Analysts said the dollar initially spiked higher against the yen on the knee-jerk reaction that the BoJ's move was a notable expansion of the central bank's stimulus program, but reversed those trades as they digested the announcement.

-The euro rose slightly against the dollar, but analysts said the move was attributable to thin holiday trading rather than traders making bets on the fundamental outlook for the currency.
+The euro rose modestly against the dollar, but was volatile given what analysts described as thin holiday trading and reluctance to take major bets in the currency ahead of year-end.

-"After the FOMC... a lot of investors have just sort of closed shop for the year or dialed down their trading activity," said Ian Gordon, FX strategist at Bank of America Merrill Lynch in New York.
-He was referring to the Fed's first rate hike in nearly a decade on Wednesday.
+"It's thin holiday markets," said Marc Chandler, global head of currency strategy at Brown Brothers Harriman in New York.
+"People aren't taking on new positions."

-The euro was last up 0.32 percent against the dollar at $1.08600.
-The U.S. dollar index, which measures the greenback against a basket of six major rivals, was last down 0.54 percent at 98.723 after hitting a two-week high of 99.294 on Thursday.
+The euro was last up 0.26 percent against the dollar at $1.08530.
+The dollar index, which measures the greenback against a basket of six other major currencies, was last down 0.5 percent at 98.773, dipping from a two-week high of 99.294 hit Thursday in the wake of the Fed's first rate hike in nearly a decade.

-The euro was set to post its biggest weekly percentage drop against the dollar in four weeks, while the dollar index was on track to notch its biggest weekly percentage gain in a month and a half.

 TOKYO, April 4 The dollar wobbled against the yen on Tuesday, buckling against its safe-haven Japanese peer as a risk-averse mood spread through the broader markets.